Our Policies A-Z

 Integration of migrants

-Although the need for integration and inclusion measures for third country nationals residing in the EU has been recognised by the European Institutions, LYMEC considers that not enough work has been done in this area.
+Although the need for integration and inclusion measures for third-country nationals residing in the EU has been recognised by the European Institutions, LYMEC considers more work needs to be done in this area..
 We call on the Union and Member States to allocate more funding and resources to integration schemes and practices, especially those targeted at children and young people.
-There should be an emphasis placed on establishing swift procedures for the recognition of training and qualifications of migrants, to ensure quick labour market integration and to fill skills shortages.
+There should be an emphasis placed on establishing swift procedures for the recognition of training and qualifications of migrants to ensure quick labour market integration and to fill skills shortages.

 Title